Madhya Bharat SC

 Madhya Bharat Sports Club was an Indian professional football club based in Bhopal, Madhya Pradesh.
 The club last competed in the I-League 2nd Division, the second tier of Indian football league system.
 They also played in the Madhya Pradesh Premier League.

 History

 Madhya Bharat Sports Club was founded in 2017 in collaboration with Celtic F.C.
 Academy.
 The club along with Pride Sports FC emerged as the two existing semi-professional clubs in the Indian state of Madhya Pradesh.
 In 2017, they roped in their first foreign coach José Carlos Hevia from Spain and began the pre-season journey with comfortable win against Hazrat Nizamuddin FC.
 The 2017–18 season, was disastrous for them as they bowed out from group B, without a single win.

 On 21 August 2018, All India Football Federation announced that Madhya Bharat will participate in 2018–19 I-League 2nd Division, but they later withdrew.

-In the 2018–19 I-League 2nd Division, Madhya Bharat finished at the bottom of the Preliminary round group B.